queenofdowntime/shell-tutorial/osx_and_linux/exercises/hello_world.md

     say_hello "World"
   fi
   ```
+5. Commit and push your masterpiece for all the world to admire!

 Obviously this is an unecessarily complicated implementaion, but it will set you up with some of
 the tools you need for the next exercises.